NIFTy-PPL/NIFTy/README.md

 ### Installation using pypi

-(MR: I'm not sure whether this approach works ... pyHealpix is not registered with pypi and I'm not sure ir can be.)
+(MR: I'm not sure whether this approach works ... pyHealpix is not registered with pypi and I'm not sure it can be.)

 NIFTY can be installed using [PyPI](https://pypi.python.org/pypi) and **pip** by running the following command: